 Students will also benefit from working with cutting-edge technologies, designing algorithms and investigating ideas which will carried forward into future UK and international facilities.

-Access is available free of charge to Durham scientists.
-High priority will be given to fundamental research (no production runs).
+Access is available free of charge to the UK research community.
+High priority will be given to developmental and fundamental Exascale research (no production runs).

 Students will also be given access and hence benefit from working with cutting-edge technologies.
 This will help them to design algorithms and investigate ideas which will carried forward into future UK and international facilities.